IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ### COURSE STRUCTURE

 This class will consist of
-* **Individual Meetings**
-     The weekly, individual 15 minute schedule will be determined on the first day of class.
+* **Individual Meetings**<br>The weekly, individual 15 minute schedule will be determined on the first day of class.
-* **Group critiques**
-     Group critiques will be held for two seniors every Wednesday, and will consist of the professor, ALL seniors, and outside critics, at times.
+* **Group critiques**<br>Group critiques will be held for two seniors every Wednesday, and will consist of the professor, ALL seniors, and outside critics, at times.

      Each presentation will consist of
      * 10 to 15 minutes of presentation and